capnproto/capnproto/doc/roadmap.md

   type which will be automatically injected into the generated code, so that you can provide a nicer interface which encapsulates the type's inner state.
 * **Implement maps:**  Based on encapsulated and parameterized types.

-Note also that after 0.4, Kenton plans to begin devoting some of his time to another project built on top of Cap'n Proto.
-Experience from this project will help guide future changes to Cap'n Proto itelf.

 ## Before version 1.0